Local Government Freshwater Resources

 Green Bylaws Toolkit (by Deborah Curran and Company)

-Water Sustainability and the City (a report on barriers and potential solutions to urban watershed sustainability at the local level)
+Water Sustainability and the City (a report on barriers and potential solutions to urban watershed sustainability at the local level in BC)

 Advancing Freshwater Protection: Tools and Opportunities in BC's Water Sustainability Act (by the POLIS Project on Ecological Governance)*